dalmo1991/superflexPy/doc/customize_components.rst

 Nodes in SuperflexPy have the capability to apply a lag to the fluxes simulated by the units.
-Such lags can represent routing delays in the fluxes as they propagate through the catchment ("internal" routing) and through the river network ("external" routing).
+Such lags can represent routing delays in the fluxes as they propagate through the catchment ("internal" routing), or routing delays associated with the river network ("external" routing).
 Both types of routing can be implemented within a SuperflexPy node.